uptane/deployment-considerations/repositories.md

 This API SHOULD require authentication, so that each user is allowed to access only certain information.
 The OEM is free to use any authentication method, as long as it is suitably strong, such as [client certificates](https://blogs.msdn.microsoft.com/kaushal/2012/02/17/client-certificates-vs-server-certificates/), or [two-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication), such as a username coupled with a password, or an API key encrypted over TLS,.

 In order to allow automated processes on the Director repository to perform their respective functions, without also allowing any attackers who might compromise the repository to tamper with the inventory database, it is strongly RECOMMENDED that these processes should have some boundaries.
-That is, the automated processes SHOULD be able to read any record in the database, and write new records, but not be able to update or delete existing records.
+That is, the automated processes SHOULD be able to read any record in the database and write new records, but SHOULD NOT be able to update or delete existing records.

 #### Public API to send updates